 Renault Master Z.E. electric motor, drive & performance

 Some electric cars make a show of their searing acceleration.
 And while most electric vehicles are rapid off the line, the sheer size and bulk of the Renault Master Z.E. means it’s not one of them.
-The Master shares running gear with the Kangoo Z.E., so you get a 76bhp electric motor.
-But the addition of the 33kWh battery to the large Master body bumps up its kerbweight to two tonnes unladen, so performance is blunted.
+The Master has a 75bhp electric motor, but the addition of the 33kWh battery to the large Master body bumps up its kerbweight to two tonnes unladen, so performance is blunted.

 Renault Master Z.E. electric motor, 0-62mph and acceleration

-The 75bhp electric motor is sourced from the Kangoo and ZOE electric models, so it’s only a modest performer – in comparison, the forthcoming VW e-Crafter has a 134bhp electric motor, so will easily be able to outsprint the Master Z.E.
+The 75bhp electric motor is sourced from the ZOE electric supermini, so it’s only a modest performer – in comparison, the forthcoming Volkswagen e-Crafter has a 134bhp electric motor, so will easily be able to outsprint the Master Z.E.
 There’s no official 0-62mph time for the Renault, but the same electric motor in the Kangoo Z.E. gives it a 0-62mph time of 14 seconds, so the Master’s not going to be any quicker than that.

 The Master Z.E. is arguably an easier van to drive than the diesel version.
 It’s automatic as standard, so there’s no gearbox to deal with, while the silent running of the electric motor means it's pretty quiet and refined.